stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Default unit: Seconds
     + Optional

-+ `requiredPermits` : Required permit(s) for parking at the site.
-If this property is not present no permit is needed.
- List semantics is that one of those permits must held in order to park at the site.
-    + Attribute type: List of [Text](http://schema.org/Text)
-    + Allowed values: Those defined by the *PermitTypeEnum* enumeration of DATEX II version 2.3.
-    + Optional

 + `chargeType` : Type of charge performed by the parking site.
 Note that this attribute can change dynamically depending on time of day or day of week.
     + Attribute type: List of [Text](http://schema.org/Text)